 You can view and edit files in beorg.
-To show a file either tap an agenda or todo item, or select the file itself from the files tab.
+To show a file either swipe an agenda or todo item, or select the file itself from the files tab.

 A file is shown as an outline.
 An outline is an organised hierarchy of text.
 You may sometimes see items in an outline referred to as nodes.
 An item can contain other items, known as it’s children.
 A headline can also contain text.
 Here is an example of what beorg writes when you save a file you’ve been working on: